frederikbrinck/genetic-art/README.md

 In order to run the application, do the following

 * Clone or download the repository
-* Navigate to the folder and open index.html in your browser.
+* Navigate to the downloaded folder and open index.html in your browser.

-Randomly genetic artworks are then display:
+Randomly genetic artworks are then displayed:

 ![Generation 0](https://github.com/frederikbrinck/genetic-art/blob/master/algo_start.png)

 In order to drive forward your artwork generations, click on the artworks that you find the most beautiful.
-Then hit the *New Generation* button to produce a new generation consisting of those most fit artworks.
+Then hit the *New Generation* button to produce a new generation consisting of the artworks you marked as fit.

 ![Generation 1](https://github.com/frederikbrinck/genetic-art/blob/master/algo_gen1.png)